franciscop/statux/README.md

 Why did I create this instead of using useState+useContext() or Redux?
 There are few reasons that you might care about:

+### Direct manipulation

+It is a lot simpler in the way it handles state, which is great to avoid the relatively huge boilerplate that comes with small projects with Redux.
+Instead of defining the reducers, actions, action creators, thunk action creators, etc. you manipulate the state directly.
+Statux removes [a full layer of indirection](https://twitter.com/dan_abramov/status/802564042648944642).

+On the downside, this couples the state structure and operations, so for large projects something following the Flux architecture like Redux would be better suited.
+If [you are following this Redux antippatern](https://rangle.slides.com/yazanalaboudi/deck) you can give Statux a try.

 ### Truly immutable

 The whole state is [frozen with `Object.freeze()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) so no accidental mutation can drive subtle bugs and stale state.
 Try mutating the state of your app for testing ([**see demo**](https://codesandbox.io/s/gallant-firefly-59684)):